cvxgrp/cvxmarkowitz/CONTRIBUTING.md

 Python versions and different platforms.
 If these tests start failing, please fix your code and send another commit, which will re-trigger the tests.

-If you'd like to add a new feature to CVXMARKOWITZ, or a new example to our XXX[library](https://www.cvxpy.org/examples/index.html)XXX, please do propose your change on a Github issue, to make sure that your priorities align with ours.
+If you'd like to add a new feature to CVXMARKOWITZ, please do propose your change on a Github issue, to make sure that your priorities align with ours.

 If you'd like to contribute code but don't know where to start, try one of the